googlearchive/android-ads/doubleclick/CustomRenderingExample/README.md

 Prerequisites
 -------------

-- Android API Level v9 or higher
+- Android API Level v14 or higher
-- Android Build Tools v22 or higher
+- Android Build Tools v25 or higher
-- Google Repository v19 or higher
+- Play Services Ads v11.8.0 or higher

 How to Build
 ------------